mavlink/qgc-user-guide/en/SetupView/Joystick.md

     - **Force**: User controls the forces applied to the vehicle, MAVLink [SET_POSITION_TARGET_LOCAL_NED](https://mavlink.io/en/messages/common.html#SET_POSITION_TARGET_LOCAL_NED) messages with bitmask for **force** only are used.
     - **Velocity**: User controls the forces applied to the vehicle, MAVLink [SET_POSITION_TARGET_LOCAL_NED](https://mavlink.io/en/messages/common.html#SET_POSITION_TARGET_LOCAL_NED) messages with bitmask for **velocity** only are used.

-- **Message Frequency**: When the joystick is idle (inputs are not changing), the joystick commands are sent to the vehicle at 5Hz.
+- **Axis Frequency**: When the joystick is idle (inputs are not changing), the joystick commands are sent to the vehicle at 5Hz.
 When the joystick is in use (input values are changing), the joystick commands are sent to the vehicle at the (higher) frequency configured by this setting.
 The default is 25Hz.

+- **Button Frequency**: Controls the frequency at which repeated button actions are sent.

 - **Enable Circle Correction**: RC controllers sticks describe a square, while joysticks usually describe a circle.
   When this option is enabled a square is inscribed inside the joystick movement area to make it more like an RC controller (so it is possible to reach all four corners).
 The cost is decreased resolution, as the effective stick travel is reduced.